-- Incorporate signing into your baby’s favorite activities such as walking the dog, playing with toys, eating their favorite food, etc.
+- Incorporating signing into your baby’s favorite activities such as walking the dog, playing with toys, and eating their favorite food.

-- Add some amount of drama to your signing; your baby will love it.
+- Incorporating play into signing.
+Adding some amount of drama to your signing; your baby will love it.

-- Animate your signs, for example, when you sign hungry, put a long face and roll your hands fast on your stomach.
+- Animating your signs.
+For example, when you sign “hungry,” put on a long face and roll your hands fast on your stomach.

 [ Read: Signs Of Baby Teething ]